The L.M. Montgomery Literary Society

 Montgomery's autobiography The Alpine Path

-Mary Rubio and Elizabeth Waterston's biography,
+Mary Rubio and Elizabeth Waterston's short biography,

 Writing A Life